erikbartlow/Serenity/README.md

 It aims to make development easier while reducing maintenance costs by avoiding boiler-plate code, reducing the time spent on repetitive tasks and applying best software design practices.

 <img src="https://github.com/volkanceylan/Serene/blob/master/Template/img/SereneAnimation.gif" />
+## Purpose of Fork

+The purpose of this fork is to extend the capability of the project to more easily consume the results of a Stored Procedure.

 ## Documentation